Academic All-America: Process

-In each program, All-District selections are elected by the CoSIDA membership with the resulting first-team All-District selections advancing to the national ballot for Academic All-America team selections.
-The national ballot is cast by members of the Academic All-America Committee and the CoSIDA Board of Directors.
-Each program also recognizes a single athlete for both the University and College Divisions who are referred to as Academic All-America of the Year.
+In each program, All-District selections are elected by the CSC membership with the resulting first-team All-District selections advancing to the national ballot for Academic All-America team selections.
+The national ballot is cast by all College Sports Communicators members plus the Academic All-America Committee and the CSC Board of Directors.
+Each sport program also recognizes a single athlete for both NCAA Division I, II, II and NAIA who are referred to as Academic All-America Team Member of the Year.

-In addition, there is an annual selection by the College Sports Information Directors of America and its Academic All-America sponsor of the individual athlete selected as the most outstanding Academic All-America of the approximately 1640 annual selections.
-Since the start of the 2018–19 school year, one winner has been chosen for each of five divisions: Division I, Division II, Division III, NAIA, and the College Division.
+In addition, there is an annual selection by the College Sports Communicators and its Academic All-America sponsor of the individual athlete selected as the most outstanding Academic All-America of the approximately 2000 annual selections.
+Since the start of the 2018–19 school year, one winner has been chosen for each of four divisions: Division I, Division II, Division III and NAIA.
 From 2012 to 2018, the non-NCAA division was known as the College Division, and included NAIA members, two-year institutions, U.S. four-year schools that were not NCAA or NAIA members, and Canadian schools.
-Between 1996 and 2011 one winner each was chosen from both the College and University Divisions' 816 annual selections.
+Between 1996 and 2011 one winner each was chosen from both the College and University Divisions' annual selections.
 Between 1988 and 1995 one winner was chosen per year.